tropper26/Autonomous-Driving-Simulation-Environment/README.rst

 1. `The OpenDRIVE Standard <https://www.asam.net/standards/detail/opendrive/>`__ - A standardized format for representing road networks, used to create maps for autonomous driving simulations.
 2. `Carla Driving Simulator <https://carla.org/>`__ - An open-source autonomous driving simulator that enables researchers and developers to experiment with various algorithms in a realistic environment.
-3. `AI Testing Simulator <https://github.com/jodi106/AI_Testing_Simulator/>`__ - The previous international collaboration which this project is based on
+3. `AI Testing Simulator <https://github.com/jodi106/AI_Testing_Simulator/>`__ - The previous international collaboration which this project is extending.

 Setup